Map Rust vector iteration to assembly

 Sample vector handling code

-Let us explore the Rust to assembly mapping of the Vec struct using a simple function, increment_by that increments the elements of a vector by a specified value (num).
-The sample also includes increment_example that calls the increment_by function.
+Let us explore the Rust-to-assembly mapping of the Vec struct using a simple function, increment_by, which increments the elements of a vector by a specified value (num).
+The sample also includes increment_example, which calls the increment_by function.

 // Increment each element of a i64 vector by num.
 A mutable